Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 \end{definition} The fact that the limit in \eqref{eq:vSD} exists and that it is, in fact, self-averaging i.e. equal to $\lim_{n\to\infty}\frac{1}{n}\bbE\log W_n^\beta$, was established in \cite{CH02,CSY03}.
 In \cite{CV06} it was established that in $d=1$ very strong disorder holds for all $\beta>0$.
 In \cite{L10} based on an upscaled {\it fractional moment method} it was proved that very strong disorder also holds in dimension $2$.
 Moreover, asymptotics on $\sff(\beta)$ for $\beta$ small were derived.
-We will look in more detail on these methods and results in Section \ref{sec:frac}.
-A question that it is still open today is \begin{question} Does strong disorder coincide with very strong disorder in dimensions $d\geq 3$.
-In other words, does $\beta>\beta_c$ imply that $W_n^\beta$ converges to zero exponential fast ? \end{question} Under the assumption of very strong disorder and additionally that $\sff(\beta)$ is differentiable and $\sff'(\beta)<\beta$, Bates \cite{B19,B21} and Bates-Chatterjee \cite{BC20} have given quantitative estimates on localisation in terms of overlaps.
-In particular, they have identified the existence of a finite number of trajectories with which a directed polymer path will have a positive fraction of intersections.
-We refer to \cite{B19,BC20, B21} for details.
+The question of whether strong disorder coincides with very strong disorder in dimensions $d\geq 3$, equivalently whether the decay of $W_n$ to $0$ always happens at an exponential rate, was a longstanding question.
+In a recent breakthrough Junk-Lacoin \cite{JL24a} have resolved this question in the case of bounded disorder: \begin{theorem}[\cite{JL24a}] In $d\geq 3$ and for bounded disorder $\omega$, strong disorder and very strong disorder are equivalent.
+Furthermore, weak disorder holds at the critical temperature $\beta_c$. \end{theorem} One would expect that the boundedness assumption is not necessary but let us state this as a question: \begin{question} Are strong and very strong disorder equivalent for unbounded disorder $\omega$ ? \end{question} We will further discuss the points of strong and very strong disorder in Section \ref{sec:frac}.